Earth killer – composite trigonometry CO2 graph

 This graph reminded me of a function that I created as an example for this composite trigonometric graphs page.
 (It’s Exercise 1 on that page, the curve y = x2/10 âˆ’ sin πx.)

-So I thought it may be an interesting exercise to model NOAA’s CO2 data (1958 to 2008) and try some extrapolation to see where we’ll be in a few decades time.
+So I thought it may be an interesting exercise to model NOAA’s CO2 data (1958 to 2008 – original data no longer available) and try some extrapolation to see where we’ll be in a few decades time.

 A model here means an equation that connects the time variable (horizontal axis) and the concentration of CO2 (the vertical axis).
 Modeling is a very important concept in mathematical thinking, and unfortunately, most students never get to do any modeling, or even see it being done.